 The first thing to understand about testosterone replacement is that oral testosterone (pills taken by mouth) doesn’t really work because it is broken down so quickly by the liver.
-The solution to this problem involves patches, gels and shots.
-Here are your options, with some new players in the game:
+The solution to this problem involves patches, gels, shots, and even nasal sprays.
+Here are your options, with some new players in the game.

-1. Testosterone patches: Androderm patches are meant to be worn on the arm or torso.
-Androderm patches deliver approximately 5 mg of testosterone per 24 hours and results in normal testosterone levels in the majority of hypogonadal men.
+Androderm patches are meant to be worn on the arm or torso.
+Androderm patches deliver approximately 5 mg of testosterone per 24 hours and result in normal testosterone levels in the majority of hypogonadal men.
 These have been around for a while.

-AndroGel is supplied in both 1 percent and 1.62 percent concentrations.
+- AndroGel is supplied in both 1% and 1.62% concentrations.
 The 1 percent concentration was the first to become available.
 This will be your cheapest option for a testosterone gel.

 - Testim (1 percent testosterone gel) is supplied in tubes and applied once daily.
 Anecdotal reports suggest that this preparation gives off an odor.